gibify/gibify/README.md

 # Hi There! 😀

 #### I am a Lover of technologies, I like to be in this algorithm universe, for the moment in love with JavaScript and your ecosystem.
+### I like to go to the Beach.
+Walking, Training, Listening to music, Reading, Watching TV, And Learning new Languages.
+I like so much the Nature, ocean, flowers, lifestyle...

 ### Techs I am learning:

 [![JavaScript Badge](https://img.shields.io/badge/-JavaScript-yellow?style=flat-square&logo=JavaScript&logoColor=white&link=https://www.w3schools.com/js/default.asp)](https://www.w3schools.com/js/default.asp)